-Social innovation า
+Social innovation

 Community development through consulting

-Overview

 There are about 700 researchers in our consulting division, which is one of the top consulting institutions in Japan in terms of the number of researchers as well as quality.

 NRI's diverse consulting services, such as companies, local governments, and governments of emerging countries, are all directly related to the resolution of important social issues and can be said to be social innovation.

-Effects of social i Effects of social innovation FY2016 FY2017 FY2018 FY2019 FY2020

-Sales ratio of consulting % 7.2 7.7 8.2 7.3 6.8
+Effects of social innovation unit FY2017 FY2018 FY2019 FY2020 FY2021 Sales ratio of consulting % 7.7 8.2 7.3 6.8 7.0 Cover rage а а а а а

-Coverage а a a a a